Roberts37/face-detection-computer_viz/README.md

 ## Getting Started

-To get started with this project, follow these steps:

 1. Clone the repository to your local machine.

+2. Create the necessary directory structure to organize your data.
+You should have the following folders in your project directory:

+    ```
+    - data
+      - images
+      - labels
+      - test
+        - images
+        - labels
+      - train
+        - images
+        - labels
+      - val
+        - images
+        - labels
+    - aug_data
+      - test
+        - images
+        - labels
+      - train
+        - images
+        - labels
+      - val
+        - images
+        - labels
+    ```

+   You will place your images and labels for training, testing, and validation in their respective folders.
+Additionally, the `aug_data` directory is where augmented data will be stored during training.

-2. Set up a Python environment with the required dependencies, including TensorFlow and OpenCV.
+3. Set up a Python environment with the required dependencies, including TensorFlow and OpenCV.

-3. Prepare your dataset, making sure to organize images and labels properly.

 4. Customize the model architecture and loss functions to suit your specific application.